northswiss/styleguide/how_to_test_your_application.md

-There are different kinds of tests that apply to different contexts but in general we can distinguish three main categories: end-to-end tests (sometimes called E2E or functional tests), integration tests and and unit tests.
+There are different kinds of tests that apply to different contexts but in general we can distinguish three main categories: end-to-end tests (sometimes called E2E or functional tests), integration tests and unit tests.

 E2E are the most exhaustive because they test your application running in a real browser and performing real network calls.
 For this reason they're also the